 At one point or another, every salesperson will hit a wall in their career.
 It’s happened to everyone, you have a pipeline full of prospects but you can’t seem to close a sale.
 This is when most sales reps consider throwing out their entire sales process and starting over.
+It can seem impossible to discover new sales closing techniques.
 Now, this may not be the completely wrong idea, but you more than likely don’t need to start at square one.

 Sales Techniques For Closing Sales